GoROSEN/rosen-pyusd/README.md

 🔥 The Problem We Solve
 Today, 95% of people globally face three brutal barriers when working across borders:

-- Language Walls
+- Language Walls:
-A Filipino freelancer loses jobs because clients only speak English
+ A Spanish freelancer loses jobs because clients only speak English
-- Payment Friction
+- Payment Friction:
  A Nigerian designer pays $25 to receive $50 payments
-- Opportunity Exclusion
+- Opportunity Exclusion:
-A Venezuelan tutor can't accept micropayments under $5
+ A Venezuelan tutor can't accept international micropayments under $5

 ROSEN changes this with:

 ✅ AI-powered real-time translation

 ✅ PYUSD stablecoin for zero-fee microtransactions